-The first step to conduct a survey is defining a target population.
+The first step to conduct a document and tool analysis study is defining a target population.
 The target population of our study consists of sources concerning UML.
 In particular, in this study we considered the following four kinds of objective sources: books, tools, courses and tutorials.
-As future work, we will conduct a personal opinion survey with industrial practitioners and academics to understand which parts of the UML they know, which they use, and which they have never used.
+Currently, we are conducting a personal opinion survey [16] with industrial practitioners and academics to understand which parts of the UML they know, which they use, and which they have never used.

-To sample the population and select the sources to consider in our study we: (1) conducted a systematic search performed using Internet resources, Web search engines and electronic databases and (2) used non-probabilistic (convenience sampling) methods (Kitchenham and Pfleeger, 2008).
-Moreover, in making decisions about whether (or not) to include a source in the study, we adopted some inclusion/exclusion criteria (see below).
+To sample the population and select the sources to consider in our study we: (1) conducted a systematic search performed using Internet resources, Web search engines and electronic databases and (2) used non-probabilistic (convenience sampling) methods [8].
+Moreover, in making decisions about whether (or not) to include a source in the study, we adopted some well-defined inclusion/exclusion criteria (see below).

-Inclusion and Exclusion Criteria

-The inclusion/exclusion criteria can be common for all the kind of sources or specific.

-For all the sources we adopted the following inclusion criterion: only sources concerning UML versions > 2.0.
+Inclusion and Exclusion Criteria The inclusion/exclusion criteria can be common for all the kind of sources or specific.
+For all the sources we adopted the following inclusion criterion: only sources concerning UML versions ≥ 2.0 .